Black Friday Stats 2023: Pros, Cons & Tips for Online Shops

 line of delivery trucks

-Stephen Holgate, professor of immunopharmacology at the UK Medical Research Council said: “These vans sit and idle for hours in the road as they wait to deliver more packages, and this is a huge problem.”
+Stephen Holgate, professor of immuno-pharmacology at the UK Medical Research Council said: “These vans sit and idle for hours in the road as they wait to deliver more packages, and this is a huge problem.”

-In recent years, the fashion sector has multiplied its production, going from producing two seasons to producing more than six.
+In recent years, the fashion sector has multiplied its production, going from producing two seasons to more than six.
 Many of these "fast-fashion" brands offer new items and trends every two months to consumers who throw away their clothes after having worn them just a handful of times.

 To combat the pollution generated by the fashion market, movements such as the "no buy year" have emerged that encourage consumers not to buy clothes for a year and, therefore, not to shop just for the sake of shopping.